 BSc (Hons) Psychology, MSc Health Psychology, MBPsS

-I am currently responsible for the regional trial management of PACE, ATAFUTI & RIVET.
+I am currently responsible for the regional management of PACE and supporting the trial manager with RIVET and INVICTUS.

 The sponsor is the University of Cardiff.
 The Oxford University Primary Care Clinical Trials Unit is a coordinating center.